SaveMyLife001/SMLounge/README.md

 - [Thanks](#thanks)
 - [Copyright and license](#copyright-and-license)

-Read the [Getting started page](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for information on the framework contents, templates, examples, and more.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).